Yiming-Gao/UIUC-Spring-2018/Full-Time/ABTesting.md

 You can then evaluate the p-value to identify whether the metric of the B test is statistically significantly different from the metric of the baseline A test.
 If it is and the metric is better than the baseline, then the alternative site is the better way to go.

+**Some issues you should consider in this answer:**

+1) Identify potential biases due to interactions across pages.
+Talk to the product manager and see if there are ways that a random sampling may not work to test the nature of the change you're proposing for a web page.

+2) Perform a A/A test which implies testing two random samples of vistors, and check if the distribution and metric of choice doesn't have a statistically significant difference.
+This will ensure the fairness of the A/B test.
+It's a method of double-checking the randomizer.

 ## (DS Interview Questions) Tell me the process you will use to perform an A/B Testing.
 - **Collect Data:** Look for pages with low conversion rates or high drop-off rates that can be improved.
 - **Identify Goals:** Your conversion goals are the metrics that you are using to determine whether or not the variation is more successful than the original version.